![]() |

 Although the book was intended for

-romance scenes.
-I wanted kids to be able to read it
+explicit romance scenes.
+I wanted kids to be able to

-and real life.
-I wanted to write a book
+science and real life.
+I wanted to write a

 It